morningcloud/vehicle-identification/README.md

 4. [Highlighter Cortex Cluster](https://gitlab.com/silverpond/infrastructure/highlighter-cortex-cluster/-/tree/busid) (For model deployment for interence)

 ## Model Training
+We used colab for the object detection model training

 ## Highlighter Web
 Following steps required for a new project to upload images and annotations (The upload part can be done either via web or highlighter_client_python)